The Australian Government Agriculture and Water Resources portfolio comprises the Department of Agriculture and Water Resources, including the

 Australian Pesticides and Veterinary Medicines Authority (APVMA)—responsible for assessing and registering agricultural chemicals and veterinary medicines.
-APVMA also regulates them up to the point of retail sale.
+APVMA also regulates these products up to the point of retail sale.

-Forest and Wood Products Council (FWPC)—operates as the Forest Industry Advisory Council (FIAC) and advises the Minister for Agriculture and Water Resources on forestry issues and recommendations on proposed legislation and policies.
+Forest and Wood Products Council (FWPC)—operates as the Forest Industry Advisory Council (FIAC) and advises the minister on forestry issues and makes recommendations on proposed legislation and policies.

 Murray Darling Basin Authority (MDBA)—responsible for Basin-wide water resource planning and management.
 It also administers and enforces aspects of the